 Solar-home owners universally cite the Eco-Smart dynamic surplus matching as the killer feature.
 The Power Meter accessory (sold separately) is required for the solar integration to work.
 Without solar, the unit is overpriced relative to Emporia.
 With solar, no competitor matches the integration.

-Emporia's 4.7-star average across 2,592 reviews is the reliability winner.
+Emporia's 4.7-star verified-buyer average is the reliability winner.
 Owners report minimal WiFi issues, intuitive scheduling, and the deepest energy-tracking integration if you already own the Emporia Vue 2 whole-home monitor.
 The value pick by a clear margin.

 Jacob’s read on this category